How to Sanitize Water In An Emergency

 2. Transfer the clear water into another container.

-3. Follow the instructions for disinfecting drinking water written on the label of the bleach.
+3. Follow the instructions for disinfecting drinking water written on the bleach label.

 4. If necessary instructions are not given, check the “Active Ingredient” part of the label.
 Find the percentage content of the sodium hypochlorite.
 Use this information in the following table as a guide.
 Usually, unscented household liquid chlorine bleach in the US is between 5-6% sodium hypochlorite.
 In other countries, this concentration may vary.
 Using the table below, add the appropriate amount of bleach using a medicine dropper, teaspoon, or metric measure (milliliters).